karlaaraujo/rest-w-spring-boot-n-java/README.md

-# RestFUL Spring Boot APIs
+# RESTful Spring Boot APIs

 ## calculator-api
-Provides sum, subtraction, multiplication, division, average and square root operations.
+Provides the mathematical operations of sum, subtraction, multiplication, division, average and square root.

 ## greeting-api
 Provides a greeting.

 ## person-api
-Provides CRUD operations for people.
+Provides CRUD operations on a database of people.